'No movement' from N.L. to open travel to rest of Canada: premier

 Chief Medical Officer of Health Dr. Janice Fitzgerald also said Wednesday the decision to open to the rest of Canada isn't only about the numbers.

-While Fitzgerald said the recent increase in cases in some provinces is concerning, from an epidemiological point of view, Canada is in a significantly better position now than compared to when it was at its peak.
+While the recent increase in cases in some provinces is concerning, said Fitzgerald, from an epidemiological point of view, Canada is in a significantly better position now compared with when the pandemic was at its peak.

 "Sometimes an increase of cases may be related to an outbreak in a particular area that's in a particular facility, for example, that is then very quickly shut down," she said.